Skip to main content

 , which links local governments and medical institutions in

-Digital Agency, in cooperation with relevant ministries and agencies, promotes digitalisation initiatives utilizing My Number Card in areas such as medical care subsidies, vaccinations, and maternal and child health.
+Digital Agency, in cooperation with relevant ministries and agencies, is promoting digitalisation's initiatives using My Number Card in areas such as medical care subsidies, vaccinations, and maternal and child health.

-For more information on PMH initiatives, please visit the Public Medical Hub (PMH) , which links local governments and medical institutions in .
+For more information on PMH initiatives, please refer to the Public Medical Hub (PMH) , which links local governments and medical institutions in .

 The Roadmap for the Promotion of Medical DX (June 2, 2023) states that we will promote the sharing of electronic medical record information and aim to provide high-quality medical care based on accurate information.

-Currently, electronic medical records are not standardized with a view to sharing information, and many medical institutions have not yet introduced electronic medical records.
-Therefore, going forward, we will (1) promote the standardization of electronic medical records at medical institutions that have already introduced them, and (2) provide "standard electronic medical records" (cloud-based electronic medical records that comply with the standard) to medical institutions that have not yet introduced them.
+Current electronic medical records are not standardized for information sharing, and there are many medical institutions that have not yet introduced electronic medical records.
+Therefore, in the future, (I) we will promote the standardization of electronic medical records for medical institutions that have already introduced electronic medical records, and (ii) we will provide "standard electronic medical records" (cloud-based electronic medical records based on standard standards) to medical institutions that have not yet introduced electronic medical records.

-The Medical DX Work Schedule aims to introduce a standardized electronic medical record at almost all medical institutions by 2030 at the latest.
-The requirements for a standard electronic medical record will be defined in fiscal 2023, and development and trial implementation at some medical institutions will be conducted during fiscal 2024.
+The Medical DX Process Schedule aims to introduce standardized electronic medical records at almost all medical institutions by 2030 at the latest.
+The requirements for standardized electronic medical records will be defined in fiscal 2023, and development and trial implementation will be conducted at some medical institutions by the end of fiscal 2024.

 Meetings, etc.